Infinitesimal rational actions: Generically free rational actions

 \begin{namedthm*}{Theorem \ref{mainthm}} \textit{Let $k$ be a perfect field of characteristic $p>0$ and $G$ be an infinitesimal commutative unipotent $k$-group scheme with Lie algebra of dimension $s$.
 Then for every $k$-variety $X$ of dimension $\geq s$ there exist generically free rational actions of $G$ on $X.$ Moreover, for any $r\geq1$, any generically free rational action of $\ker(F_G^r)$ on $X$ can be extended to a generically free rational action of $G$ on $X$.} \end{namedthm*}

 \begin{proof} We begin by proving that if $X$ is a $k$-variety of dimension $s=\dim_k(\Lie (G))$, then $X$ admits a generically free rational action of $G$.
-By Proposition \ref{frobkeraction}, there exists a generically free rational action of $\ker(F_G)$ on $X$.
-Consider the filtration where $G_i:=\ker(F_G^i)$ and $n$ is the nilpotency index of $F_G$.
+By Proposition \ref{frobkeraction} and Remark \ref{theorem: case height 1}, there exists a generically free rational action of $\ker(F_G)$ on $X$.
+Consider the filtration where $G_i:=\ker(F_G^i)$ and $n$ is the height of $G$.